rzsykzmxpxzasqxtyxlveeanfu/RecommenTor/README.md

 RecommenTor
 ===========

-Download torrents based on your Las.fm recommendations
+Find music torrents (mp3, flac) based on your Last.fm recommendations

+Requires:
+ - you have and use a last.fm account;
+ - PHP lastfmapi.